cbirdferrer/collatrix/README.md

 ### 6. Location where output should be saved
 Select the folder where you want the output of this tool to be saved

-## Demo
-A demonstration is available in the [demo](https://github.com/cbirdferrer/collatrix/tree/master/demo) directory.
-The directory includes a text file with the body volume settings that should be used for those files.

 # Add-on Functions

 ## Board Calibration Function